Ananya-2972/My-Portfolio/README.md

 Throughout my career, I have achieved several key milestones that highlight my dedication to excellence.
 I demonstrating my expertise and commitment to continuous learning.
 My experience also includes participating in hackathons, where I had the opportunity to innovate under pressure and collaborate with diverse teams, earning recognition for my contributions.

-To see more of my work and experience my projects firsthand, I invite you to visit my live portfolio at [(http://127.0.0.1:5500/)].
+To see more of my work and experience my projects firsthand, I invite you to visit my live portfolio.
 Thank you for taking the time to explore my portfolio.
 I look forward to connecting with you and collaborating on exciting projects in the future!

 ![My_portfolio](https://github.com/user-attachments/assets/b66f703a-cfc0-4a44-9aa5-628fd7113f15)